ysdy44/Retouch-Photo2-UWP-Documentation/en-US/Tools_TransparencyTool.md

 ![Image](Images/Tools_TransparencyTool.png)
 # **Transparency Tool**
-**Transparency Tool is used to modify the transparent gradient of a layer.**
+**Transparency Tool is used to modify the transparent gradient of a layer**
 - [**Type**](#Type)
 - [**Brush**](#Brush)